 The first responses you give to the board are critical.
 In some cases, well-crafted first responses have the power to get the allegations dismissed from the start.
-An experienced license defense attorney can help you craft a response to the allegations that fully conveys your side of the events without risking an admission of guilt.
+A professional license defense lawyer can help you craft a response to the allegations that fully conveys your side of the events without risking an admission of guilt.

 Hire an Experienced Professional License Defense Attorney to Protect Your Interests

 If you have been notified of a complaint filed against you with a Texas licensing board, BERTOLINO LLP can help.
 We are experienced professional license defense attorneys and we know how to navigate the complaint processes of Texas licensing boards.
 We are prepared to represent you at any legal hearing or proceeding regarding your professional license.